Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 I removed the line to fix the problem.

 * Poor values of _Alt_ on the images.
 I gave the images the correct value.
-* The contact information form with the address, email, and opening hours looks very big on a mobile device so I changed the source code to:
-(ADD A CODE HERE)

 #### Performance Testing
 <img src="assets/source/performance.jpg">